Free no-obligation site survey · Nationwide coverage Contact Us

 Our Survey-Led Process for Burford Properties

-Every NCS project in Burford begins with a detailed site survey conducted by our BOHS-qualified asbestos surveyors.
-We examine the roof’s current condition, assess its remaining lifespan, and identify any areas where fibres might be exposed.
-For farms and equestrian centres, we pay particular attention to roof areas above feed stores or livestock – places where animal activity could disturb damaged ACMs.
-The survey report includes high-resolution photographs of problem areas (like cracked cement sheets or broken flashings) and clear recommendations tailored to Burford’s specific weather conditions.
-Only after this thorough assessment do we propose either encapsulation or removal – never based on guesswork or standard pricing templates.
+Every NCS job in Burford starts with a detailed site survey.
+Our surveyors get up there, examine the roof’s current condition, work out its remaining lifespan, and pinpoint any areas where fibres might be exposed.
+For farms and equestrian centres, we pay extra attention to roof areas above feed stores or livestock.
+That’s where animal activity could disturb damaged asbestos cement.
+The survey report gives you high-resolution photos of problem areas, like cracked cement sheets or broken flashings.
+And clear recommendations that factor in Burford’s weather and how exposed the roof is.
+We only propose encapsulation or removal after this thorough assessment.
+Never on guesswork, and never off a standard pricing template.

 Asbestos roof encapsulation survey near Burford